JDanielRod/SIEM-Tutorial-using-Sentinel/README.md

 </p>
 <br />

 Continue to "Networking" and scroll to "NIC network security group" and choose advanced.
 Click on "Create New".
 Remove the default inbound rule and then add a new inbound rule.
-We will create a new inbound rule which will allow all traffic in the VM.
+We will create a new inbound rule which will allow all traffic from the internet into the VM.
+This will make our VM easily discoverable.
 <p>
 <img src="https://imgur.com/2YE7ECP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>